Case Study: Jet Press 750S HSM & 720S

 • The company invested in Fujifilm’s Jet Press 720S in 2018 to be more cost-efficient and offer greater flexibility to customers.

-• Has now become first adopter in Europe of Fujifilm’s new FS-1 food-safe ink, used in combination with the Jet Press 720S.
+• Has now become first adopter in Europe of Fujifilm’s new FS-1 food-safe ink, used in combination with the Jet Press 720S Commercial Printer.

 • Invested in the Jet Press 750S High Speed Model in late 2021, which has resulted in even more business growth.